 Love pasta salad but hate the carbs?
 Or, like myself, don’t love the texture of pasta salad but love the flavor?
 Well, you’re in luck because this week’s recipe had all the flavor of an Italian-inspired pasta salad, without all the carbs and mushy pasta.
 This dish is zesty, fresh, and healthy with the substitution of zucchini “noodles”, or “zoodles”, for pasta.
 Salami and provolone give it the heartiness you might miss from the pasta, and I promise, you’ll never make that tired old rotini again.
 It’s simple, quick, and serves four people for only about 180 calories per serving.

-First off, I’ll start by saying I made this dish with a little gadget I purchased at Walmart for $15 that claimed to make veggie pasta.
+First off, I’ll start by saying I made this dish with a little gadget called a Veggetti I purchased for $10 that claimed to make veggie pasta.
 I was unsure about dropping the cash on something “As Seen on TV”, but after a little research and a couple YouTube reviews, I was swayed.
 Boy, am I happy I was!
 This little critter quickly sliced through my zucchini leaving me with fun, pretty, pasta-like ribbons in no time at all.
 I cut a radial line halfway through the zucchini (think of a clock-face at 12:00) so that the ribbons would be shorter, but you can also leave them long.
 If you don’t want to invest in a spiral-slicing gadget, the zucchini can be cut into a dice or half-moons just as effectively.

 Here’s what you’ll need:

 - 2 T. red wine vinegar

 - 1 c. artichoke hearts (in brine, not marinated), drained, quartered, patted dry

 - 3/4 c. provolone cheese, cubed